kenylson23/Cyber_Security_GAMQ/replit.md

 - July 12, 2025.
 Added real company images to all services and projects sections
 - July 12, 2025.
 Updated company address to "Viana-Estalagem sentido Cacuaco junto a margem"
 - July 17, 2025.
 Added image carousel functionality to "Sistema de Vigilância" project with 8 new surveillance installation images
+- July 17, 2025.
+Added 7 new electrical work images to "Electricidade" service carousel

 ## User Preferences